kncsolutions/dhelm-pnf-chart-generator/README.md

 ### Requirements
 Make sure that **pip** is installed.
-To run the project successfully following packages have to be installed:
+To run the project successfully, following packages have to be installed:
 * pandas
 * XlsxWriter
 * pytz